PageLogic/pagelogic/README.md

 <!-- * **Incrementally adoptable** &mdash; TBD -->

 * **Simple and fun** &mdash; web development used to be simple and gratifying.
-JavaScript-oriented frameworks took away most of the fun, and PageLogic aims to bring it back 🙂
+JavaScript-oriented frameworks took away much of the fun, and PageLogic aims to bring it back 🙂